 - Remove the cake from the oven and allow it to cool for 15-20 minutes, then remove the cake from the pan and transfer it to a cooling rack to cool completely.

-- Carefully fold about one-third of the whipped cream into the cream cheese mixture, then fold in the remaining whipped cream and continue to fold together until the batter is nice and smooth.
+- Carefully fold about one-third of the whipped cream into the cream cheese mixture, then fold in the remaining whipped cream until the mixture smooth and combined.
 Gently stir in the chopped peanut butter cups.